mattmakai/fullstackpython.com/source/content/pages/databases.rst

 -------------------------
 Object-Relational Mapping
 -------------------------
-Object-relational mappers (ORMs) allow developers to access data from a backend by writing with Python code instead of SQL queries.
+Object-Relational mappers (ORMs) allow developers to access data from a backend by writing Python code instead of SQL queries.
 Each web application framework handles integrating ORMs differently.

 Django provides an ORM with its core functionality.
 Flask leaves using an